wwagner4/doctus-webaudio-tryout/README.md

 * Create some kind of 'Tremolo Controler'. 'noise's

 #### TODOs
+* Check why melody does not work any longer
+* Check why ADSR sunds unstable during sustain
 * Check why noise has delay on portable devices
 * Fix the 'mouse leave canvas' bug in doctus.